-Farm laws: Protesting farmers bang pots, utensils during Modi’s ‘Mann ki Baat’ show
+Farm laws: Protesting farmers bang pots, utensils during Narendra Modi’s ‘Mann ki Baat’ show

 The demonstration took place in three areas – Singhu border, Faridkot in Punjab and Rohtak district of Haryana.